-Under rules adopted by the Securities and Exchange Commission (the "SEC"), we are furnishing Proxy Materials as defined in page 1 of this Proxy Statement to most of our stockholders on the Internet, rather than mailing printed copies.
+Under the "notice and access" rules adopted by the Securities and Exchange Commission (the "SEC"), we are furnishing Proxy Materials as defined on page 2 of this Proxy Statement to most of our stockholders on the Internet, rather than mailing printed copies.
 By doing so, we save costs and reduce our impact on the environment.
-If you received a Notice of Availability by mail, you will not receive printed copies of the Proxy Materials unless you request them.
-Instead, the Notice of Availability will instruct you how to access and review the Proxy Materials on the Internet.
-If you would like printed copies of the Proxy Materials, please follow the instructions on the Notice of Availability.
-The Notice of Internet Availability was first mailed on or before May 5, 2021 to all stockholders of record as of the record date for the Annual Meeting.
+If you received a Notice of Internet Availability by mail, you will not receive printed copies of the Proxy Materials unless you request them.
+Instead, the Notice of Internet Availability will instruct you how to access and review the Proxy Materials on the Internet.
+If you would like printed copies of the Proxy Materials, please follow the instructions on the Notice of Internet Availability.
+The Notice of Internet Availability was first mailed on or before May 5, 2022, to all stockholders of record as of the record date for the Annual Meeting.

-Participating in the virtual Annual Meeting; Technical Assistance
+Participating in the Virtual Annual Meeting; Technical Assistance

 Stockholders holding shares at the close of business on the record date may attend the virtual meeting and any adjournments or postponements thereof.
 To participate in the Annual Meeting, you must have your sixteen-digit control number that is shown on your Notice of Internet Availability of Proxy Materials or on your proxy card if you receive the proxy materials by mail.
+Online login will begin at approximately 9:50 a.m., Eastern Daylight Time.
+Please allow time for online login procedures.

-Stockholders will be able to ask questions through the virtual meeting website during the meeting through www.virtualshareholdermeeting.com/OLLI2021.
+Stockholders will be able to ask questions through the virtual meeting website during the meeting through www.virtualshareholdermeeting.com/OLLI2022.
 The Company will respond to as many appropriate questions during the Annual Meeting as time allows.
 A technical support line will be available on the meeting website for any questions on how to participate in the virtual Annual Meeting or if you encounter difficulties accessing the meeting.